Admissions criteria for schools in Brent

 Within each criterion priory will be given to applicants living nearest to the school.

-The distance from home to school will be measured by straight-line, from a point in the property to a point in the school determined by the grid references for the centre of the school’s postcode.
+The distance from home to school will be measured by straight-line, from a point in the property to a point in the school determined by the grid references set by the Ordnance Survey.

 The measuring system is an integral part of the admission software, uses Ordnance Survey maps and the LLPG (Local Land Property Gazetteer) and is accurate to 1 metre.

 Full admissions rules

-You can read the full admission arrangements for Brent community and schools below:
+You can read the full admission arrangements for Brent community schools and schemes of co-ordination below: